HilalBerhe/AML_Analysis_1/README.md

 ## SUMIFS

-Used to calculate transaction amounts meeting multiple conditions.
+Used to calculate dollar amounts satisfying multiple criteria.

 Example:

 `=SUMIFS(Amount_Range,Transaction_Type_Range,"Cash Deposit",Amount_Range,">=8000",Amount_Range,"<10000")`

-Applications included:
+Used for:

 - Near-$10K transaction totals
+- Flagged transaction totals
 - Cash deposit totals
-- Flagged transaction totals
+- Multi-condition transaction analysis
-- Transaction totals based on multiple AML criteria

 ---

 ## IF

-Used to classify transactions based on transaction characteristics.
+Used to classify transactions based on specific characteristics.

 Example:

 `=IF(Amount>=10000,"Large Transaction","Normal")`

-Applications included:
+Used for:

+- AML flags
-- Large transaction flags
+- Large transaction classifications
-- AML classification
+- Flagged vs. normal activity
 - Transaction categorization
-- Flagged versus normal activity

 ---

 ## AND

-Used with `IF` statements when multiple conditions had to be satisfied simultaneously.
+Used with `IF` when multiple conditions needed to be satisfied.

 Example:

 `=IF(AND(Transaction_Type="Cash Deposit",Amount>=8000,Amount<10000),"Near 10K","Normal")`

-This was useful for identifying transactions that met multiple AML review criteria.
+This was useful for creating transaction-level AML indicators based on multiple criteria.

 ---

 # Additional Excel Skills Demonstrated

-This project also used:

 - Microsoft Excel Tables
 - Power Query